ojdon/MailGrid/README.md

 # MailGrid

-Our new responsive email workflow that is a fork from [Daryll Doyle's](https://github.com/darylldoyle/Gulp-Email-Creator) gret work!
+Our new responsive email workflow that is a fork from [Daryll Doyle's](https://github.com/darylldoyle/Gulp-Email-Creator) great work!

 # Installation